 Backpack: check.
 School supplies: check.
 Lunch box: check.
 Updated Food Allergy and Anaphylaxis Emergency Plan?

-Two organizations have developed templates to streamline the process of crafting an emergency plan: Food Allergy Research and Education (FARE) and the American Academy of Pediatrics (AAP).
+Two organizations have developed templates to streamline the process of crafting an emergency plan and each provides detailed instructions.

 Download and print your template of choice, discuss with your child’s allergist or pediatrician, and have him/her complete and sign the relevant sections.

-Consider making additional copies for yourself, family members, babysitters, and anyone else responsible for taking care of your child.
+Consider making additional copies for yourself, family members, babysitters, and everyone else responsible for taking care of your child.